YazidKurdi/blog/content/posts/Myfirstblog.md

 ![](/posts/post-1_files/Functions.PNG)

-As an example of a aggregated file, [Visualization tips](https://github.com/YazidKurdi/blog/blob/master/Examples/Visualization%20tips.R) code is provided.
+Example of an aggregated file, [Visualization tips](https://github.com/YazidKurdi/blog/blob/master/Examples/Visualization%20tips.R) code is provided.

 These methods helped me tremendously increase the rate of learning, I hope it can help you as well!